Vihaan-protocol/vihaan-whitepaper/README.md

 Anyone, at any time, can mint a fixed amount of **1 VHC** by solving a computational puzzle.
 This **Calibrated Proof of Work** is not a competitive mining race.
 It is a standardized process with a predictable cost, open to all participants.

-#### **3.2 The Cal-PoW Puzzle: Sequential Memory-Hard Hash Chain (SMHC)**
+#### **3.2 The Cal-PoW Puzzle: Representative-Anchored Dynamic Difficulty (RADD)**

-The puzzle is a practical implementation of a **Verifiable Delay Function (VDF)**, designed to be ASIC-resistant and fair.

-*   **Objective: To establish a fixed, transparent, and predictable computational cost for minting 1 VHC.
-The puzzle is designed with a fixed difficulty, ensuring that the real-world cost (in electricity and hardware amortization) is determined by market competition and hardware efficiency, not by a centralized or dynamic parameter.**
-*   **Technical Specifications:**
-    *   **Algorithm:** A sequential chain of **2^28 (268,435,456)** iterations of the **BLAKE3** hashing algorithm.
-    *   **Memory Requirement:** The algorithm requires a dedicated memory buffer of **2 GiB (Gibibytes)**.
-Each iteration involves multiple random-access reads from this buffer, with the input of the next hash being dependent on the output of the previous one.
+The "sinking anchor" problem—where hardware improvements (Moore's Law) make a *fixed* puzzle cheaper over time—is the primary failure of static Proof-of-Work anchors.
+Vihaan solves this by anchoring its value not to a fixed number of hashes, but to a fixed unit of **human time**.

+* **Objective:** To establish a stable, real-world cost for minting 1 VHC.
+This is achieved by targeting a **fixed solve time** (e.g., `T = 5 minutes`) on standard consumer hardware.
+The computational difficulty is dynamic, adjusting weekly to ensure the minting cost remains stable.

+* **Mechanism: The "Representative Oracle"**
+    The puzzle's difficulty, `D` (the number of sequential memory-hard hashes), is not a hard-coded constant.
+It is a dynamic network variable set by the same Open Representative Voting (ORV) consensus mechanism that secures the network.

+    1.  **Target Time (T):** The protocol contains a hard-coded constant: `T = 5 minutes`.
+    2.  **Continuous Benchmarking:** All Representatives (validators) continuously benchmark the puzzle, measuring how long it takes *them* to solve for 1 VHC with the current difficulty `D`.
+    3.  **Weekly Vote:** Once per week, every Representative publicly votes on what the new difficulty `D` should be, based on their goal of hitting the 5-minute target. (e.g., "My hardware solved it in 4 minutes, so I vote to increase `D` by 25%").
+    4.  **Consensus:** The network's official difficulty `D` for the next minting epoch (the next week) is the **delegated-vote-weighted median** of all Representative votes.

+* **Bootstrapping:** At launch, `D` is set to a very low initial value.
+This allows for the "massive initial minting" gold rush.
+Representatives will then automatically and rapidly vote to increase `D` over the first few weeks until the 5-minute target is stably achieved, seamlessly transitioning the network from its launch phase to its stable state.

-    *   **ASIC Resistance:** The bottleneck of this process is **memory latency**—the physical time it takes to fetch data from RAM.
-This is a deliberate design that cannot be easily optimized by parallel-processing hardware like GPUs or ASICs, ensuring that standard consumer hardware remains competitive.
+* **ASIC Resistance:** The puzzle's underlying algorithm (Sequential Memory-Hard Hash Chain) remains.
+The bottleneck is still **memory latency**, not parallel processing, ensuring that standard consumer hardware (which Representatives run) remains the benchmark for setting the difficulty.

 #### **3.3 Rapid Puzzle Verification**